chenzizhao/biocas-challenge-22/README.md

 This is the source code our submission in response to [IEEE BioCAS 2022 Grand challenge on Respiratory Sound Classification](https://yongfu-li.github.io/biocas_contest_2022/contest.html).

-Please submit an issue if you have a question.

 ## Set up for development

 Step 1: The raw data are provided <https://github.com/SJTU-YONGFU-RESEARCH-GRP/SPRSound>, in the form of .wav and .json (as illustrated in `testcase`).
-Clone this code [repo](https://github.com/chenzizhao/biocas-challenge-22/) which contains the raw data & the processed data.
+Clone this code [repo](https://github.com/chenzizhao/biocas-challenge-22/) which contains the raw data, preprocessing script and our model.

 Step 2: Initialize the dependency with `conda`.
 The main dependency is `torch` and `torchaudio`.